Francis Ford Coppola filmography

-Francis Ford Coppola (born April 7, 1939) is an American film director, producer, screenwriter and film composer whose career spans more than sixty years.
+Francis Ford Coppola (born 1939) is an American film director, producer, and screenwriter whose career spans more than sixty years.
 Coppola has directed twenty-three feature films to date.

-His films The Godfather, The Godfather Part II, The Conversation, and Apocalypse Now are often cited among the greatest films ever made.
+His films The Godfather (1972), The Godfather Part II, The Conversation (both 1974), and Apocalypse Now (1979) are often cited among the greatest films ever made.

 Coppola has, since 2000, issued new versions of several of his films, including Apocalypse Now: Redux (2001), The Outsiders: The Complete Novel (2005), The Cotton Club: Encore (2017), Apocalypse Now Final Cut (2019), and The Godfather Coda: The Death of Michael Corleone (2020), among others.